korningf/cso-git/README.md

 .

 For this reason, though we may have user-space install, we still want it to live in `c:\git`.

-Depending on the institution or individual, we may have admin rights for the installation.

 We recommend doing an initial gitbash install as Administrator along with the `sshd` Daemon.